peterhry/peterhrynkow.com/_posts/2019-01-01-testing-atoms-and-molecules.md

 More importantly, this test verifies the relationship between atoms.
 For example, the test breaks if the component's `onClick` prop is not mapped to the `incrementCounter` action creator or if the reducer fails to handle the `INCREMENT_COUNTER` action.

+In some cases it is still necessary to mock dependencies that live outside the molecule.
+For instance, you might need to mock the `fetch` API if your action creator makes an HTTP request.
+This is unavoidable unless you use a framework like Cypress or Selenium to test your app from end to end — more on that later.

 Integration tests like this one give you more confidence (beyond unit tests alone) that your app will work as expected.
 So instead of writing a unit test for every atom in your application, zoom out a bit, and write some integration tests for the molecules.

 There are still scenarios where it makes sense to write unit tests (shared libraries, modules